guhmerces/invoice-divisor/README.md

 ## Running the app

-First, create a list of Maps that represents products containing theirs respective name, quantity and price.
-See the exemple above:
+First, create a list of Maps that represents products containing their respectives names, quantities and prices.
+See the example above:

 ```elixir
 iex> products_list = [